Shaadalam9/sound-ev/README.md

 Framework for the analysis of different sounds emitted by an automated car while pedestrian is crossing the road.

 ## Citation
-If you use the coupled sim for academic work please cite the following papers:
+If you use the simulator for academic work please cite the following papers:

 > Bazilinskyy, P., Alam, M. S., & Martinez, R. M. (2025).
 Pedestrian crossing behaviour in front of electric vehicles emitting synthetic sounds: A virtual reality experiment.
 In 54th International Congress & Exposition on Noise Control Engineering (INTER-NOISE).
 São Paulo, Brazil.